 This presentation reflects on-going research by the Tighnabruaich Heritage Centre.

 The Restless Wind

 Peter and Jill Hamilton from Tighnabruaich shot this film during their 1950's voyage to the South Pacific in their 25ft, engineless yacht Salmo.
+It is narrated by their son, Jock Hamilton.
 Peter's book, The Restless Wind, is a charming account of their adventures and can be downloaded here.

 History and Memories

 Walks History and Reminiscences

 Walking Through History

 From Tighnabruaich to Caladh